livetrails/targetjs/README.md

 **UI frameworks model the final result, not the transition**

-Traditional frameworks model the UI as a function of state: change state, re-render the UI.
-When state changes from A → B, the UI immediately jumps to B. The framework doesn’t naturally represent the journey from A → B. But modern, rich user experiences are more like: A → transition → B.
+Traditional frameworks model the UI as a function of data: change data, re-render the UI.
+When data changes from A → B, the UI immediately jumps to render B. The framework doesn’t naturally represent the journey from A → B. But modern, rich user experiences are more like: A → transition → B.

-TargetJS makes that transition part of the state change itself.
-Values are not limited to being assigned immediately.
-They can move toward their destination over configurable steps, intervals, and easing.
-Transitions therefore become a native part of the UI model rather than effects added after rendering.
-TargetJS also delivers CSS-level transition efficiency.

-Because each Target has its own lifecycle, transitions can also adapt dynamically.
-For example, pausing when an element leaves the screen or changing speed on scroll.
+TargetJS redefines state to include both the transition and the active UI runtime.
+This allows transitions to adapt dynamically on the fly, for example, pausing when an element leaves the screen or changing speed on scroll.
+It also allows the entire UI to be captured mid-animation and restored later, resuming exactly where it left off.

-Since the transition belongs to the runtime state, the UI can be captured while a transition is in progress.
-That state can later be restored, allowing the transition to resume from the point at which it was saved.

 **Fragmentation across multiple mental models**